 The description applies to the clauses used on compute constructs, data constructs, and enter data and exit data directives.
 Data clauses may not follow a device_type clause.
-These clauses have no effect on data in shared memory.
+These clauses have no effect on a shared memory device.

 copy (list) parallel, kernels, serial, data, declare